amirmahdiansaripour/Lord-of-the-Rings/README.md

 ![BFS-sample](./screen-photos/BFS-sample.gif)

-$\textbf{Please view the report included in the repository for a thorough explanation about the project and search algorithms (time and memory }$
+Please view the **report** for a thorough explanation about time and memory complexity of the algorithms.

 $\textbf{complexity, completeness and optimality, etc.)}$